spacetelescope/stis_cti/doc/readme.rst

 ..
 Warning::

-   New reference files for recent STIS observations will not be available until 30-60 days after observation.
+   For recent STIS observations (new data taken in last 30 to 60 days) optimal dark reference files will not yet be available.
 This will affect the selection of data being used to generate the CTI-corrected super-darks.
 To get the most accurate calibration, please re-reduce your data after the pipeline's new super-biases and super-darks have been delivered by deleting the relevant old CTI-corrected super-darks in the ``ref/`` directory and running ``stis_cti`` with the ``--clean`` and ``--crds_update`` options specified.
 You may need to download additional component darks from MAST.

    To receive updates when STIS reference files are delivered to CRDS, go to https://maillist.stsci.edu and subscribe to the ``stis_reffiles_upd`` mailing list.